MSE-Web-Team/css-cleanup-helper/README.md

 ```
     SECRET_KEY=anything_good_here
 ```
+5. Install the Webdrive for Edge (https://selenium-python.readthedocs.io/installation.html)
-5. Run the commands in the Commands section
+6. Run the commands in the Commands section

 # Commands
 ### Convert website into database entries